chapnickc/WizHook/README.md

 Keep a note of these.

 Lastly, edit the app settings.
-In the "Redirect URIs" add http://0.0.0.0:8888/.
+In the "Redirect URIs" add `http://0.0.0.0:8888/`.
-More on this later.
+Note that the trailing `/` is important.
+This is for the authentication process.

 ### Python 3